acarsgithub/DataRecording/README.md

 * https://github.com/IntelRealSense/librealsense

-#### Beware: You are highly advised to use Visual Studio 2019 as the IDE to run the rs-record-playback example below, as many other IDE's caused issues

 Within the librealsense library, the two most important functionalities for the purposes of our team were:

  * rs-convert https://github.com/IntelRealSense/librealsense/tree/master/tools/convert
  * rs-record-playback https://github.com/IntelRealSense/librealsense/tree/master/examples/record-playback

+#### Beware: You are highly advised to use Visual Studio 2019 as the IDE to run the rs-record-playback example below, as many other IDE's caused unexpected issues and errors.
+Make sure that the camera is plugged in before you begin running the application.

+When the camera is plugged in to your laptop (USB connection), execute the rs-record-playback sample code.
+You will see that it provides the optionalities to begin recording, pause recordings, resume recordings, to stop reocrdings, and to playback the previous recording you made.